International Freshmen Admissions

 Please understand that these required minimum scores are for admission purposes only.
 Students will be placed into various English Composition courses depending on an assessment of their English language skills that will be administered upon their arrival.

-Don't meet our English Proficiency requirements listed listed above?
+Don't meet our English Proficiency requirements listed above?
 Our English Language & Cultural Institute can help!
-For more information, click HERE.
+Visit our English Language & Culture Institute website for more information.